Jeremy Wise: Military career

 Wise joined the United States Navy in 2001 and served as a Navy SEAL on a special-warfare team until September 2009, when he left the service.
 His career included multiple deployments and specialized missions.
 After leaving the Navy, Wise worked as a security contractor for the CIA in Afghanistan.
 On December 30, 2009, Wise was killed in the Camp Chapman attack at Forward Operating Base Chapman in Khost, Afghanistan.
 The bombing was carried out by Humam Khalil al-Balawi, a Jordanian double agent.

 Wise's death was part of a series of tragic events for his family.
-His brother, Benjamin Wise, who was also a member of the U.S. military, died in Afghanistan in January 2012 from injuries sustained in combat.
-Another brother, Beau Wise, also a member of the U.S. military, was subsequently removed from combat zones by the military as a precaution, making him the only known service member to be pulled from combat, in the Sole Survivor Policy, after losing two brothers in the Global War on Terror.
+His brother, Benjamin Wise, a Green Beret, died in Afghanistan in January 2012 from injuries sustained in combat.
+Another brother, Beau Wise, also served in the U.S. military as a Marine and was subsequently removed from combat zones by the military as a precaution, making him the only known service member to be pulled from combat, in the Sole Survivor Policy, after losing two brothers in the Global War on Terror.